Psycojoker/pyfmt/README.md

 Things that `pyfmt` don't do or don't do yet and that can be annoying:

 * properly formatting the content of a "from x import (lot of stuff)"
-* properly splitting too long lines, it may ends up putting back on one line a splited line
+* properly splitting too long lines, it may ends up putting back on one line a splitted line
 * removing extra blank lines